No one has ever escaped death… and also email.

 If you’re writing to schedule a meeting, you may ask for confirmation for the time, date, and venue you proposed.

-Without a clear ask and deadline (wherever applicable) people may not take the action you so desire.
-When writing an ask though, you need to be extra polite, especially when you’re seeking a favor.
+Without a clear ask and deadline (wherever applicable) people may not take the action you desire.
+When writing an ask though, you need to be polite and respectful – and not at all demanding – especially when you’re seeking a favor.

 Here is a sample email that illustrates most of what we’ve covered so far in this post.
 Comments are in square brackets.